Adopting lifestyle upgrades is a process of taking less-good habits and turning them into healthier ones.

 For now, I have a mostly plant-based diet with just a bit of organic free-range eggs, turkey – and sometimes even bison.

 I order bricks of raw, organic butter made from the milk of pasture-raised (grass-fed) cows on a small farm in northern Minnesota.
 Grass-fed is higher in Omega-3 and helps prevent Omega-6 spikes, a common marker of inflammation.
-I use this butter sparingly.
-(I keep grains, flours and sugars to a minimum.)
+I use this butter sparingly, and I keep grains, flours and sugars to an absolute minimum.

 Researchers studied the eating habits and health of over 65,000 people for over 12 years, and they determined:

 - a little fresh fruit is excellent, a ton of fruit is not-so-great

 - 7 portions of vegetables a day = 42% less likely to die

 - less likely to die as fresh produce consumption increases